Thai Green Papaya Salad

 Notes

-This AIP-friendly version of the classic Thai green papaya salad (som tam) substitutes traditional ingredients like fish sauce and peanuts with AIP-compliant alternatives.
+This AIP-friendly version of the classic Thai green papaya salad (som tam) makes key substitutions: coconut aminos replaces fish sauce (for both AIP and vegan compliance), and tigernuts replace the traditional peanuts (legumes are eliminated on AIP).
+We also skip the chilies found in traditional som tam.
 The result is a bright, refreshing salad with the perfect balance of sweet, sour, and savory flavors.
 Green papaya can be found in Asian markets - look for firm, unripe papaya with green skin.
 If you can't find green papaya, you can substitute with daikon radish or jicama for a similar crunchy texture.